#360: Boingy Boingy Bunga Bunga

 No.

 Boingy, boingy, boingy.
-Boingy boingy close.
+Boingy, boingy's close.

-No, no, no. Boingy boingy's close.
+No, no, no. Boingy, boingy's close.

-What's spring?
 Spring.
 Spring.

-Spring.
 Spring is sprung.
+I do.

 Boingy boingy's close.